balllerz21/CTA-App/README.md

   9. Find Stations Near a Location
   Description: Lists all stations within a mile of specified latitude and longitude coordinates.
   You can also plot this information on the map of Chicago.

+## Plotting
+Commands 6,7,8, and 9 all have the option to plot their respective data.
+In order for the plots to appear, the user must put the option 'Y'.
+From there, the plot should appear as a png file.